-If there is no transmission fluid coming out of the set plug, the transmission fluid level is too low.
+If no transmission fluid comes out of the set plug, the transmission fluid level is too low.
 Add transmission fluid.

 - If there is no transmission fluid coming out of the set plug hole, you must add transmission fluid.
-The level is correct when the oil starts to drip out of the set plug hole.
+The level is correct when the oil drips out of the set plug hole.
 The GM units require Dexron 6 fluid.

 - Once the transmission fluid level has been corrected, reinstall the set plug and cover and lower the vehicle.

 - Take the vehicle for a test drive.
 If necessary, carry out Transmission Service Adaptation (Fast Learn) Procedure.
 For this procedure, you will need a GM Transmission OBD-II Scanner.

 Pay attention to the color of the transmission fluid color.
 If the transmission fluid is in good condition, it should be red or slightly brown.

 These instructions apply to several GM vehicles equipped with 9T45, 9T50, 9T60, and the 9T65 transmission.
 See the application below.

 - 2018+ Buick Enclave

 - 2018+ Chevrolet Traverse